Will the surrogate keep the baby?

 In commercial surrogacy arrangements in the US, the chances of the surrogate keeping the baby are 5 times less likely than the intended parents refusing to take the baby.
 Think that over for a moment.
 Intended parents are more likely to refuse to take the baby than a surrogate is likely to want to keep it.
 So, who takes the biggest risk?

-If you are an intended parent and are reading this, and still feeling anxious about the prospect of a surrogate keeping the baby, that’s ok.
+If you are an intended parent and are reading this and wondering if the surrogate will keep the baby, that’s ok.
 But it is something you need to work through before going ahead.
 There are overseas options that might suit you better.
 If you do pursue altruistic surrogacy in Australia, you need to work on building trust with your surrogate and her partner, so you can feel comfortable going ahead with her.
 Address the anxiety in counselling as well.
 If you are worrying that she might keep the baby, you should not be progressing the relationship any further.
 Trust is fundamental to altruistic surrogacy.
 And by trusting, you open yourself up to some amazing possibilities in the relationship and sharing the experience together.

 If you are new to surrogacy in Australia, this post will get you started.
 Sarah has written a comprehensive surrogacy guide, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, which you can purchase now.